Connect with others who understand.

 What Causes Wild-Type Amyloidosis?

-Normally, cells make proteins that perform specific tasks.
-In people with amyloidosis, cells produce high levels of abnormal proteins.
-These proteins don’t fold into the correct shape.
-They stick together, forming clumps called amyloid deposits or amyloid fibrils.
-The amyloid deposits build up within different parts of the body.
+Normally, cells make proteins that carry out a variety of important tasks.
+In people with amyloidosis, some of these proteins don’t fold into the right shape.
+Instead, they misfold and stick together, forming clumps called amyloid deposits or amyloid fibrils.
+These deposits can build up in different parts of the body and interfere with how organs and tissues work.

-Wild-type amyloidosis is related to another type of amyloidosis called hereditary or familial ATTR amyloidosis.
-Hereditary ATTR amyloidosis is caused by a gene mutation that is passed down through families.
-The gene mutation causes the liver to make abnormal, mutated TTR proteins that build up in the nerves, kidney, and heart.
+Hereditary ATTR amyloidosis is caused by a mutation in a gene that’s passed down in families.
+This mutation causes the liver to make abnormal TTR proteins that tend to build up in the nerves, kidneys, and heart.

 Wild-Type Amyloidosis Symptoms

-• Heart beating too fast or too slow
+• A heartbeat that’s abnormally fast or slow

 Diagnosing Wild-Type Amyloidosis